 The volumetric composition and the presence of voids in composites of different fibre volume fractions can be visually observed from the microscopic images in Fig. 5.
-It is observed that for low fibre volume fractions (up to 2 layers) voids generally form within the yarn bundle (so-called intra-yarn voids).
-Increasing the fibre volume fraction further results in the formation of voids between adjacent yarns (so-called inter-yarn voids), rather than within the yarn.
+It is observed that for low fibre volume fractions (up to 2 layers) voids generally form within the yarn bundle (intra-yarn voids).
+Increasing the fibre volume fraction further results in the formation of voids between adjacent yarns (inter-yarn voids), rather than within the yarn.
 This is possibly due to the changing resin flow dynamics with fibre content.
 At low fibre content, impregnation within the yarn is difficult as high overall permeability and low yarn permeability leads to fast infusion elsewhere and slow infusion within the yarn.
 Essentially, the resin moves faster in the channels than in the yarn; the ‘outrun’ produces intra-yarn voids.
 However, at high fibre content the yarns are much closer to each other and the overall permeability is comparable to the yarn permeability.
 However, capillary pressure is larger within the yarn.
 Hence, flow is faster through the yarn so that voids are formed between yarns (inter-yarn voids).
 In essence, fibre content may not affect void content, but it does influence the type of voids formed.